 White Powder Solid

 Lauric acid is used in skincare and beauty products because it possesses anti-microbial and anti-acne properties.
-It can form monolaurin that is used as a surfactant in cosmetics like deodorant.
+Lauric acid can form monolaurin which can be used as a surfactant in cosmetics like deodorant.

 Lauric acid can react with natrium hydroxide or potassium hydroxide in a reaction known as saponification.
 The reaction of lauric acid with NaOH would yield a product that is used for solid soap, whereas that with KOH would yield a product that is used for liquid soap manufacture.
 Lauric acid also has moisturizing properties.
-It is also cheaper than other fatty acid substance and is an excellent foaming agent.
+Lauric acid is also cheaper than other fatty acid substances and is an excellent foaming agent.

-The reaction of lauric acid and methanol in the presence of potassium hydroxide as a catalyst can produce biodiesel which is renewable, alternative energy.
+The reaction of lauric acid and methanol in the presence of potassium hydroxide as a catalyst can produce renewable biodiesel, alternative energy.
 Lauric Acid also has potential medical usage and is used as a lubricant in plastic manufacture.